Eric Boe: NASA career

 In August 2012, Boe was named Deputy Chief of the Astronaut Office.

 In July 2015, NASA announced Boe as one of the first astronauts for U.S. Commercial spaceflights.
 Subsequently, he has started working with Boeing and SpaceX to train in their commercial crew vehicles, along with the other chosen astronauts – Sunita Williams, Robert Behnken and Doug Hurley.
-In August 2018 he was assigned to Boe-CFT, the first test flight of the Boeing CST-100 Starliner.
-On January 22, 2019, NASA announced that Boe was unable to fly due to medical reasons and replaced him with Michael Fincke.
+In August 2018, he was assigned to Boe-CFT, the first test flight of the Boeing CST-100 Starliner.
+On January 22, 2019, NASA announced that Boe was unable to fly for medical reasons and replaced him with Michael Fincke.

 Awards and honors

 Boe is a distinguished graduate with honors from the United States Air Force Academy, and was awarded the Fannie and John Hertz Foundation Fellowship for graduate studies.

 In addition to his current U.S. Air Force aeronautical rating of Command Pilot/Astronaut, his personal military decorations and service awards include: